-If you are reading this, you are probably in the majority who finds themselves craving for a piece of bread on the low-carb days.
+If you are reading this, you are probably in the majority who find themselves craving for a piece of bread on the low-carb days.
 Yes, it happens and it is alright.
 It is alright to look for ketofied substitutions of your favorite foods as long as those replacements are not full of artificial processed stuff.
 I, therefore, encourage you to bake your own keto bread if you crave it.

 Ultimate Keto Bread